eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

 Asset Spaces
 ~~~~~~~~~~~~

-An :class:`~eclypse_core.graph.assets.space.AssetSpace` defines the domain from which an asset's initial value is sampled.
+An :class:`~eclypse.graph.assets.space.AssetSpace` defines the domain from which an asset's initial value is sampled.
 These can be subclassed for custom behaviour, or you can use one of the predefined asset spaces included in ECLYPSE:

-- :class:`~eclypse_core.graph.assets.space.Choice`: pick a value from a list of options.
+- :class:`~eclypse.graph.assets.space.Choice`: pick a value from a list of options.
-- :class:`~eclypse_core.graph.assets.space.Uniform`: pick a float from a continuous uniform distribution.
+- :class:`~eclypse.graph.assets.space.Uniform`: pick a float from a continuous uniform distribution.
-- :class:`~eclypse_core.graph.assets.space.IntUniform`: pick an integer from a uniform range, with optional step.
+- :class:`~eclypse.graph.assets.space.IntUniform`: pick an integer from a uniform range, with optional step.
-- :class:`~eclypse_core.graph.assets.space.Sample`: pick a sample (list of values) from a population.
+- :class:`~eclypse.graph.assets.space.Sample`: pick a sample (list of values) from a population.

 .. dropdown:: Example: Using a `Choice`